Can-Sahin/AWSMobilePushNotification/README.md

 **Coding Workflow**

-All the functions follows the same pattern like AWSSDK.
+All the functions follows the same pattern, like AWSSDK.

 `Create Request -> Send Request -> Retrieve Response`